TechIdiots-LLC/rio-rgbify/README.md

     As the `gaussian_blur_sigma` now acts as a base value, a good start is to aim for the ideal smoothing at a single zoom difference.
 For example if you want 0.4 smoothing when the zoom difference is 2, then use 0.2.
     Start with the default (`0.2`) and experiment, using higher values if the upscaling looks too "bumpy" or if you want more smoothing, and lower values if you think its too blurry.

 The merge logic works by merging the input sources in order, applying the height adjustment as it merges.
-The last input source will be the base layer for tiles, and the bounds of this last file will be used if no bounds are passed in.
+The last input source will be the base layer for tiles, and the bounds of this last file will be used if no bounds are passed in, unless a `bounds_source` parameter has been set.

 ## Merge Example